Ego death is one of the most important experiences that can really grow you as a person spiritually and personally.

 Where ego death finds its roots

 Let’s take a step back here and address this from the beginning.

 In reality, the initial ‘problem’ is not in the ego, itself, so much as it is in the process by which said ego has come to ‘power’.

 Generalizing the western world, our societies have built us to a place where our egos are developed reactively, as opposed to proactively.

 It is in this process of a reactive development where things begin to go astray.

-Where one should be taught, at a young age, the importance of a well maintained balance between the developing ego and the spiritual center.
-We are instead forced, full speed ahead, into a material world which demands egoic action.
+Where one should be taught, at a young age, the importance of a well-maintained balance between the developing ego and the spiritual center.
+We are instead forced, full speed ahead, into a material world that demands egoic action.

 So we react, developing our own individual egos, with little to no proper guidance.

 Our ego then becomes very strong, inherently.
 Overtaking the spirit within and assuming in full, the control mechanism of our actions.